Dover-Sherborn High School: Extracurricular activities

-The school is part of The Education Co-operative (TEC), which allows DSHS students to take part in internships with local companies and also enroll in TEC Classes.
+The school is part of The Education Co-operative (TEC), which allows DSHS students to take part in internships with local companies and also enroll in TEC classes.

-The Chess Team became league champions in 2007.
+The chess team became league champions in 2007.
 A DSHS student project officially represented MA State at the International Science and Engineering Fair hosted by Intel in 2006.
-In 2007, DSHS became home to a Siemens Competition Semifinalist.
-The school's mock trial team reached the semi-finals of the Massachusetts Bar Association's Mock Trial Tournament in 2023 and 2024.
+In 2007, DSHS became home to a Siemens Competition semifinalist.
+[9] The school's mock trial team reached the semi-finals of the Massachusetts Bar Association's Mock Trial Tournament in 2023 and 2024 and reached the finals in 2026.

 The school's Drama Department puts on two productions each year: an autumn play and a spring musical.
 The program is supported by the local community through organizations such as Friends of the Performing Arts, The Mudge Foundation, The Dover-Sherborn Education Fund, and Len Schnabel of DesignLight.
 Theater productions are performed primarily at The Mudge Auditorium in the Lindquist Commons building.
 Some local productions are also performed at the Sherborn Community Center/1858 Town House.

 Athletics

 DSHS shares several of its sports programs with other schools.
-The Boys Ice Hockey program is shared with Weston High School, the Girls Ice Hockey program is shared with Hopkinton High School, and the Gymnastics program is shared with Medfield High School and Ashland High School.
+The boys' ice hockey program is shared with Weston High School, the girls' ice hockey program is shared with Hopkinton High School, and the gymnastics program is shared with Medfield High School and Ashland High School.
 In the past, the Boys and Girls Swim & Dive program has been shared with Medfield High School.
-Medfield High School is Dover-Sherborn's traditional rival.
-The Football team plays Medfield every year on Thanksgiving.
+Notably, Medfield High School is Dover-Sherborn's traditional rival.
+The football team plays Medfield every year on Thanksgiving.